Research and reports

 At the meeting itself, you’ll cover these key areas:

-Use our disciplinary policy template for details on how to run the agenda, and invite others to attend – noting that employees have a right to be accompanied in these meetings.
+Use our disciplinary policy guide for details on how to run the agenda, and invite others to attend – noting that employees have a right to be accompanied in these meetings.

 We strongly advise you to take expert legal advice, before and throughout, in case of any fall-out from misconduct proceedings.

 Rosanna Parrish is a Copywriter at Simply Business, specialising in legal and HR content.
 Trained at London College of Communication, she has been creating content professionally for eight years at publications across the UK and Spain.
 Starting her career in health insurance, she also worked in education marketing before returning to the insurance world.
 Rosanna also writes about wellbeing in the workplace.
 She lives by the sea and does her best writing in coffee shops.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer

 © Copyright 2023 Simply Business.
 All Rights Reserved.
 Simply Business is a trading name of Xbridge Limited which is authorised and regulated by the Financial Conduct Authority (Financial Services Registration No: 313348).
 Xbridge Limited (No: 3967717) has its registered office at 6th Floor, 99 Gresham Street, London, EC2V 7NG.